by Tina L. Hanlon

 Wood, Francis Eugene.
 Wind Dancer's Flute.
 Illus.
 Judith N Ligon.
 Farmville, VA: Tip of the Moon Pub., 1998.
 The Tip of the Moon web site has information by and about the author and the book, with pictures and reviews.
 "The main character, Wind Dancer, is part Cherokee, part Irish, and a free-spirited lad who lives with his adopted mother, Sarah Ogle, and roams the great Smoky Mountains.
 A gifted flutist, Wind plays his music in the nearby village" until an evil man interferes.
 Wind's uncle and "mysterious little people, known as the Yunwi Tsunsdi," in "a sacred place," help his spirit recover.
 The author describes the book as being about racial intolerance, "the beauty in the free-spirited among us," and the power of forgiveness.

 Baker, Julie.
 Up Molasses Mountain.
 New York: Wendy Lamb Books, 2002.
 Set in Clay, West Virginia, the novel is written in two distinct voices, those of fifteen-year-old Elizabeth and Clarence, who suffers the continual jokes and laughter of his peers because he has a harelip.
 During the year of 1953, the circus comes to town, a strike divides father and son, Elizabeth learns about loss, and both she and Clarence share a brief period of peace and hope.
 Many real-life historical people are mentioned in the novel: Mrs. Roosevelt, John L. Lewis, Mother Jones.
 Folk hero John Henry is mentioned.
-Pieces of strike songs and hymns dot the storyline, emphasizing the Appalachian setting.
+Pieces of strike songs and hymns dot the storyline.
 Julie Baker, the author, grew up in West Virginia listening to stories about the mine wars.

 Blevins, Wade.
 Se-lu's Song.
 Cherokee Indian Legend Series.
 Ozark Publishing, 1994 - see Cherokee Picture Books.